cloudtrax/docs/captive_portal/splash_pages/external/click_to_enter/README.md

 ### Source Code

-A complete example can be found under in the code director.
+A complete example can be found under in the code directory.

  * Splashpage: uam.php
  * HTTP API server: server.php